dianabenavidesprado/dianabenavidesprado.github.io/_news/announcement_0.md

 ---
 layout: post
-date: 2025-03-01
+date: 2025-07-01
 inline: true
 ---

-I am serving as a Senior Program Committee member at the CoLLAs conference 2025.
+I will be joining Queen Mary University of London as a Lecturer at the School of Electronic Engineering and Computer Science.